 (Jump straight to polenta recipe)

-Polenta: peasant food from the north of Italy.
-It’s texture-y cooked cornmeal, usually served as a bed for a savory stew of some kind or perhaps a fried egg, but also served on its own when doctored up with a little cheese (and/or mushrooms, or various aromatics).
+Polenta, as I said, is peasant food from the north of Italy, a pleasantly texture-y cooked cornmeal mush, usually served as a bed for a savory stew of some kind or perhaps a fried egg, but also served on its own when doctored up with a little cheese (and/or mushrooms, or various aromatics).

-Yet, because it’s much less common on American tables than pasta, mashed potatoes or rice, it has a special, undeniable mystique.
+Yet, because used in these ways, it’s much less common on American tables than pasta, mashed potatoes or rice, it has a special, undeniable mystique.